-While there is nothing to stop you trying to exercise with Covid, GP Dr Giuseppe Aragona says it’s not advisable.
+While there is nothing to stop you working out at home with Covid-19, GP Dr Giuseppe Aragona says it’s not advisable.

-Dr Giuseppe emphasises the importance of rest – even if you feel fine after testing positive for the virus: “Ultimately everyone will experience Covid differently.
+He also emphasises the importance of rest when you’ve tested positive for Covid, even if you’re feeling physically fine.
+“Ultimately everyone will experience Covid differently.
 However, Covid attacks the same areas of the body and so even if you’re fighting fit with zero symptoms, chances are doing exercise will cause you to feel tired and worse than when you started.
 Your body really needs rest as it is trying to fight this illness.”

 Tips for exercising with Covid

-If you do want to try exercising while at home and isolating, Dr Giuseppe advises taking it slow and – most importantly – listening to your body:
+If you do want to try exercising while at home and isolating, our expert advises taking it slow and – most importantly – listening to your body:

 “It is completely up to you whether you partake in exercise whilst having Covid.
 You know your body.
 You will be able to tell how bad your symptoms are and how you feel.
 It is probably advised to not to do any high impact, strenuous exercise.
 This could actually have adverse effects and you may end up feeling worse than when you started.”

 “I would recommend that you postpone exercise if you are experiencing “below the neck” symptoms such as a cough, an upset stomach, chest congestion or breathing issues.
 Covid is a respiratory illness.
-Even if you feel fine, doing exercise could affect your breathing as you are still Covid positive.
+Even if you feel fine, doing exercise could affect your breathing as you are still Covid positive,” he says.